2000prcs/Data-Miner/README.md

 Number of Companies: 4
 ```

+## Design overview

+1. Language: I decided to use JavaScript with Node.js environment to achieve a rapid prototype.
+2. Main Process: Main function `miner()` takes input from STDIN => Read the file to parse data => pass the data and user query to command handlers
+=> the `logCompanies()` function takes the mapped result and logs it as a string to the console

 ## Assumptions

 - I initially considered saving the data in a database, but switched my decision to go with simple JavaScript handlers.
 Given the fact that the amount of data is not that large, querying with the JSON file directly would be much simpler and faster.